AndriyZin/mithraeum-public-assets/README.md

 # Addresses

-All related addresses to the current version of the game (for stage) can be fetched from World.
+All related addresses to the current version of the game (for stage on [Gnosis chain](https://docs.gnosischain.com/tools/wallets/metamask)) can be fetched from World.
 This data is also accessible from game's local storage.

 | Name           | Address                                    |